Bill

 AI Summary

-This bill establishes a legal framework for supported decision-making agreements in Hawaii, designed to help qualified adults with disabilities, mental illness, or who are 65 and older make decisions with assistance from trusted community members.
-The bill defines key terms such as "supported decision-making" as a process where the adult receives help understanding choices and communicating decisions, while maintaining their ultimate decision-making authority.
-Under the agreement, a trusted community member can help the qualified adult access and understand information about medical, psychological, financial, and personal decisions, but cannot make decisions on their behalf or receive compensation.
-The agreement must be voluntary, signed in the presence of witnesses, and include specific requirements like listing the types of decisions for which assistance is sought and ensuring the community member will not coerce or manipulate the adult.
-The agreement can be terminated by either party at any time and will automatically end if the community member is found to have abused or mistreated the adult.
-Importantly, the existence of such an agreement cannot be used as evidence of the adult's incapacity, and persons who rely on the agreement in good faith are protected from liability.
-The bill aims to support the autonomy and self-determination of adults with disabilities or age-related challenges while providing a structured framework for receiving assistance in decision-making.
+This bill establishes a legal framework for supported decision-making agreements in Hawaii, allowing qualified adults (including those with disabilities, mental illness, or who are 65 and older) to voluntarily enter into agreements with trusted individuals who can help them make informed decisions.
+The bill defines supported decision-making as a process where trusted friends, family members, or professionals assist the qualified adult by helping them understand options, answer questions, and communicate decisions, without making decisions on their behalf.
+The agreement must be voluntary, signed in the presence of witnesses, and include details such as the specific decisions for which support is requested and terms that protect the qualified adult from coercion.
+The bill specifies that supporters cannot be compensated and must keep any accessed personal information confidential.
+The agreement can be terminated by either party at any time and will automatically end if the supporter is found to have abused or mistreated the qualified adult.
+Importantly, the existence of such an agreement cannot be used as evidence of the adult's incapacity, and persons relying on the agreement in good faith are protected from liability.
+The goal is to empower qualified adults to maintain their decision-making autonomy while receiving supportive assistance.

 Committee Categories